bacontime/blog-mirror/nature/clades.md

 For "dinosaur", the cladistic definition came before the common-name category, so this is the one time in this exercise where no one can object.

 <aside markdown="block">
 Sidenote: Pterosaurs aren't in the clade of dinosauria, but they're more closely related to dinosaurs than they are to anything else, so I think it's perfectly reasonable to include them in the pop-culture category of dinos.
 But if you want a more proper name, the clade containing both dinosaurs and pterosaurs is called  *[Panaves](https://en.wikipedia.org/wiki/Avemetatarsalia)*, meaning 'every bird', or *Avemetatarsalia*, meaning 'bird-footbones'.
 Eugh.
-Those names are both boring an confusing.
+Those names are both boring and confusing.
 I much prefer Ernst Haeckel's suggestion that the clade by called
 [dracones](https://www.google.com/books/edition/Systematische_Phylogenie_Wirbelthiere/ZXxZAAAAQAAJ?hl=en&gbpv=1&dq=dracones+Haeckel,+1895&pg=PR17&printsec=frontcover),
 which is just latin for 'dragons'.
 </aside>